-Group Leader, Consultant Neuropathologist and Clinical Instructor, University of Helsinki and Helsinki University Hospital
+Associate Professor of Neuropathology and Consultant Neuropathologist, University of Helsinki and Helsinki University Hospital

-Liisa Myllykangas M.D., Ph.D., is a group leader, consultant neuropathologist, and clinical instructor at the University of Helsinki and Helsinki University Hospital.
+Liisa Myllykangas M.D., Ph.D., is an associate professor of neuropathology and consultant neuropathologist at the University of Helsinki and Helsinki University Hospital.
 Her research focuses on neuropathology and genetics of sporadic and familial forms of neurodegenerative disorders.

 Dr. Myllykangas received her M.D. and Ph.D. degrees from the University of Helsinki, where she was supervised by Dr. Matti Haltia.
 As part of her Ph.D. focused on the population-based Vantaa85+ study, she worked for a year in Dr. John Hardy’s laboratory at Mayo Clinic Jacksonville.
 Dr. Myllykangas carried out postdoctoral training on Drosophila models of neurodegeneration at Harvard Medical School with Dr. Mel Feany, after which she established her own group at the University of Helsinki.